 Single ride: Both children and adults £1.00

-Neither the Family ticket, nor the Multiride ticket, have to be used completely on the day of purchase.
+Tickets do not have to be used on the day of purchase.
 The tickets will be clipped for the appropriate number of rides and any rides left over can be used at another time or date.